theosanderson/taxonium/README.md

 You can now generate Taxodium format files from [UShER](https://github.com/yatisht/usher/pull/134).

-Right now you would need to create your own `data_processing` directory, which is adapted to produce the `nodelist.pb` file from your own datasets.
+For datasets that aren't UShER-suited you would at the moment need to create your own `data_processing` directory, which is adapted to produce the `nodelist.pb` file from your own datasets.
 We will try to streamline this.
 Feel free to raise an Issue requesting help!